turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 - Provided code is used effectively (the provided Class, the provided assets, the provided HTML & CSS)
   - The team does not have to directly edit the HTML or CSS file
   - The team does not ignore provided styling
+  - No code is added that makes the provided code redundant

 ✨WOW✨ can look like: